 - It would be illegal to continue to drive on a non UK license, this means that should they be involved in an accident there would be no insurance in place.

 - Offer to support the family with any statutory off road notices on their vehicles and updating insurance

 - Offer to continue to practice the theory test with the family member

 - If the family member is driving at present and it’s essential for them, would they consider riding a scooter/moped if they stay local?
-They would need to pass the CBT certificate if these are possible to complete in your area during Covid restrictions.
+They would need to pass the CBT certificate before being able to ride on a provisional licence.